by Jon Pearce | 10th Dec, 2021 | Arthritis

 One of the fantastic benefits of Epsom salt baths is the ease of being able to have it at home rather than attending a spa or treatment centre.
 This allows you to experiment for yourself and see if you can feel the benefits of your personal arthritis symptoms.

-3. Soak for around 20-30 minutes.
+- Soak for around 20–30 minutes.
+Soak in your walk-in bath or shower for a substantial period.
 This allows time for the magnesium to absorb into the skin.

 Other treatments using Epsom salt therapy